manoj-gaonkar/manoj-gaonkar/README.md

 -  I'm currently working on django projects

--  I'm currently learning Reactjs
+-  I'm currently learning Vuejs

 -  have a passion for learning new things